yahia-raheem/starter/README.md

 change log:

+ver 1.1.5:
+1) removed the deployed theme javascript and css from the assets folder to a new dist folder for better readability
+2) removed the map files generation as it wasn't accurate anyway and unusable since any change had to be done in the sass files
+3) fixed the cannot inline remote sources warning so the font can now be imported in the scss files again
+4) fixed some problems with the ninja-forms mixin in rtl mode
+5) added an intro index.js for future package configurations (empty for now)

 ver 1.1.4:
 1) the form customization file is now a mixin to allow for different customizations to more than one form